-Applicants who have previously applied for a privilege via e-Licensing when they have previously held a UK issued Part-FCL(A) and/or Part-FCL(H) licence that was transferred to an EASA member state which issued their Part-FCL licence certificate prior to the EASA-UK transition period on 31 December 2020 should submit their application via this system otherwise your application may be delayed or cancelled.
+Applicants who have previously applied for a privilege via e-Licensing when they held a UK issued Part-FCL(A) and/or Part-FCL(H) licence that was transferred to an EASA member state which issued their Part-FCL licence certificate prior to the EASA-UK transition period on 31 December 2020 should submit their application via this system otherwise their application may be delayed or cancelled.

 We strongly recommend all commercial pilots who are eligible apply via this route.

-The form can be accessed by selecting 'EU UK Part-FCL A and H: EU to UK Part-FCL' service within the Licence Products section in your account.
+The form can be accessed via the Licence Products section in your account by clicking 'Apply for a New Licence Product' and selecting 'EU UK Part-FCL and H: EU to UK Part-FCL' .

 The following documents are required to be uploaded to support the application:

 - A certified copy of your passport